jburky15/task_app/README.md

-Somewhat of a todo app
+Somewhat of a todo app <br>
-Allows the user to add and remove tasks and date/time for the task This is currently a working prototype
+Allows the user to add and remove tasks and date/time for the task <br>
+This is currently a working prototype